rotexsoft/slim-skeleton-mvc-app/README.md

                                                                       //each call.

                 //There is also a helper method available in all your controllers that
-                //extend \Slim3MvcTools\BaseController called renderView via which you
+                //extend \Slim3MvcTools\Controllers\BaseController called renderView
-                //can interact with $this->view_renderer
+                //via which you can interact with $this->view_renderer ?>
-            ?>
             ```